I admit it…I am a serial content consumer.

 - I can create consistent, branded images.
 The paid version that I use saves my logos, fonts, and brand colors to my account, so I can save time by not having to constantly look everything up.

 2. The template library is phenomenal.
-Gone are the days where I need to try to be a graphic designer with my teaching/ed tech degree.
+Gone are the days where I need to try to be a graphic designer.
 So many great templates are already in the site, and all I need to do is customize them to my brand to make it look like me.

 3. Easily save in a variety of formats.
 Want to make a GIF?
 Canva can do that.
 Need a high-res PDF with crop and bleed marks?
 Done.
 Need a png with transparent background for your logo?
 CANVA CAN DO THAT TOO!
 With the press of two buttons.

 4. Auto-save.
 All my designs are backed up every few seconds, saved to my account, and accessible from any device, anywhere.